-Construction Noise Management Plan Report 24749.CNMP.01 Rev B
+Construction Noise Management Plan Report 24749.CNMP.01 Rev C

 Colt Data Centre Services Ltd

-Report 24749.CNMP.01 Revision History

-First Issue Date: 31/10/2022

-A 04/11/2022: Updated start and end dates of construction activities D

-B 08/11/2022: Updated start and end dates of construction activities E

-C F
+Colt House

+20 Great Eastern St

+London EC2A 3EH
-Written by: Checked by: Approved by:

-Paul Gurney AMIOA Graduate Acoustic Consultant Oliver Packman MIOA Senior Acoustic Consultant Kyriakos Papanagiotou MIOA Managing Director

-Disclaimer KP Acoustics Ltd. has used reasonable skill and care to complete this technical document, within the terms of its brief and contract with the resources devoted to it by agreement with the client.
+Report 24749.CNMP.01 Revision History First Issue Date: 31/10/2022 A 04/11/2022: Updated start and end dates of construction activities D B 08/11/2022: Updated start and end dates of construction activities E C 29/03/2023: Removed completed construction activities from assessment, revised noise model and calculations for compliance with the ABC method detailed in BS5228:2009+A1:2014 F Written by: Checked by: Approved by: Paul Gurney AMIOA Assistant Acoustic Consultant Oliver Packman MIOA Senior Acoustic Consultant Kyriakos Papanagiotou MIOA Managing Director Disclaimer KP Acoustics Ltd. has used reasonable skill and care to complete this technical document, within the terms of its brief and contract with the resources devoted to it by agreement with the client.
 We disclaim any responsibility to the client and others in respect of any matters outside the stated scope.
 This report is confidential to the client and we accept no responsibility to third parties to whom this report, or any part thereof, is made known.
 KP Acoustics Ltd. accepts no responsibility for data provided by other bodies and no legal liability arising from the use by other persons of data or opinions contained in this report.

-KP Acoustics Ltd. 2022
+KP Acoustics Ltd. 2023